pritamjana555/chessPaglu645/README.md

-# ChessPaglu645
+# Chess_Game

-Welcome to **ChessPaglu645**, an engaging web-based chess game designed for enthusiasts of all levels.
+Welcome to **Chess_Game**, an engaging web-based chess game designed for enthusiasts of all levels.
 Whether you're a beginner or a seasoned player, ChessPaglu645 offers a platform to play and improve your chess skills.

 ## Features